micnncim/kubectl-reap/README.md

 ### Pods

-In this example, `kubectl-prune` deletes all Pods whose status is not `Running`.
+In this example, this plugin deletes all Pods whose status is not `Running`.

 ```console
 $ kubectl get po